 Huijoo Shon

 My research spans East and Southern Africa, driven by environmental justice and health equity.
 I study how urbanization and infrastructure shape well-being, with a focus on the spatial and temporal dynamics of energy, water, and sanitation systems.
-In particular, my work examines how built environments shape everyday access to essential services for households and communities.
+In particular, my work examines how built environments shape everyday access to basic services for households and communities.

 Education